pinkbunkadoo/blox/README.md

 An early prototype for a 3d puzzle game.

-## Installation
+## How to play?

-Open the project in Unity to run the prototype.
+Open the project in Unity to run the prototype or play the webGL version at http://pinkbunkadoo.github.io/omni/.

 ## Instructions